ecoli-hit/ecoli-hit.github.io/_pages/about.md

 ## Competition
 + The 4th IKCEST The Belt and Road International Big Data Competition and the 8th Baidu & Xian Jiaotong University Big Data Competition
+  + We complete eight directions from Chinese \leftrightarrow French, French to Chinese, Chinese to Russian, Russian to Chinese, Chinese to Thai, Thai to Chinese, Chinese to Arabic and Arabic to Chinese.
 + ASC22 Student Supercomputer Challenge